StephenJD/lighting_up_your_life/content/English/Teaching/Church/Our Vision for Simple Church.md

 ---
 title: Our Vision for Simple Church
-type: document
----
----
-title: Our Vision for Simple Church
+translationKey: Our Vision for Simple Church
 type: document
 ---
 # Our Vision for Simple Church